DimaSec04/threat-pulse/README.md

 # 🛡️ Threat Pulse

-A lightweight web-based phishing detection platform that analyzes suspicious URLs and messages using rule-based detection techniques.
-The system classifies threats into different risk levels and provides an interactive dashboard for monitoring security events.
+A lightweight web-based phishing and scam detection platform developed using **Python**, **Flask**, **SQLite**, **HTML**, **CSS**, and **JavaScript**.

+Threat Pulse analyzes suspicious URLs and text messages using rule-based detection techniques to identify phishing attempts, calculate a risk score, classify threats, and present the results through an interactive dashboard.

 ---

 # 📖 Overview

-Threat Pulse is a cybersecurity project developed using **Python**, **Flask**, **SQLite**, **HTML**, **CSS**, and **JavaScript**.
+Threat Pulse was developed as a cybersecurity project to simulate an intelligent phishing detection system.

-The application helps users detect phishing attempts by analyzing URLs and text messages for common phishing indicators such as suspicious keywords, fake domains, shortened links, insecure protocols, and social engineering patterns.
+The platform scans URLs and messages for common phishing indicators such as:

+- Suspicious keywords
+- Fake domains
+- URL shorteners
+- Insecure protocols (HTTP)
+- Social engineering phrases
+- Suspicious URL structures

-After each scan, the system calculates a risk score and classifies the result as **Safe**, **Medium Risk**, or **High Risk**.
+After the analysis, the system calculates a risk score and classifies each scan as **Safe**, **Medium Risk**, or **High Risk**.

 ---

 # ✨ Features

-- 🔍 Analyze suspicious URLs
+- 🔍 URL Analysis
-- 💬 Analyze suspicious text messages
+- 💬 Message Analysis
-- 🛡️ Rule-based phishing detection
+- 🛡️ Rule-Based Phishing Detection
-- 📊 Risk score calculation
+- 📊 Risk Score Calculation
-- 🚨 Threat classification
+- 🚨 Threat Classification
-- 📈 Interactive security dashboard
+- 📈 Interactive Dashboard
-- 📜 Recent scan history
+- 📝 Recent Scan History
-- 💾 SQLite database
+- 💾 SQLite Database
-- ⚡ Fast real-time analysis
+- ⚡ Fast Real-Time Analysis

 ---